mohamedshafik319-debug/data_engineer_assessment/README.md

-# 100x Data Engineer Assessment – Mohamed Shafik
+# Data Engineer Assessment - 100x

-## 👋 Introduction
-Hi, I’m **Mohamed Shafik**.
-This repository contains my solution for the **Data Engineer Assessment** as part of the hiring process at **100x**.

-The goal of this project is to demonstrate my ability to design, build, and document an end-to-end data engineering workflow including SQL, Python, and data processing.
+### Candidate: **Mohamed Shafik**

 ---

+## 📌 Overview

+This repository contains my submission for the **100x Data Engineer Assessment**.

+The goal of this project is to demonstrate data engineering skills through SQL queries, Python ETL scripting, and reproducible documentation.

+---

-## 📂 Repository Structure
+## 🗂 Folder Structure